 The story behind how Jeremiah Joe Coffee got its name is a personal one.
 Our oldest daughter, Madison, came into our lives in the fall of 1995.
-She was everything, and more, than what we hoped for—beautiful, smart, happy…and ours.
-As Madison entered toddlerhood, we began noticing developmental delays.
-The short story is that we learned that Madison has a neurological disorder that affects her intellectual and motor abilities.
-Her life would always be one of dependence.
+She was everything, and more than what we hoped for—beautiful, smart, happy…and ours.
+As Madison entered toddlerhood, we began noticing developmental concerns.
+The short story is that we learned that Madison had a neurological disorder that resulted in various intellectual disabilities.

 DeWayne and I struggled with what this meant for her and for our family.
 We entered a season of grief.
 Our dreams and hopes for her were shattered.
 In this season, a verse from Jeremiah (29:11), posed a problem for me: “I know the plans I have for you, says the Lord, plans to prosper you, not harm you, plans to give you a hope and a future.”